LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 Julia manages the Great Bank mobile app and she is setting up a campaign that will measure the number of times users complete the online journey required to apply for a gold credit card.
 Each time an app user successfully completes this journey, the conversion will display +1 in the data bar.

-Julia chooses a goal type that reflects the user journey in the app: **Service activity complete.** She names the goal, adds a short description and selects the particular topic that reflects the activity that she wants the user to complete: **apply for a gold card**.
+Julia chooses a goal type that reflects the user journey in the app: **Service activity complete.** She names the goal, optionally adds a description and selects the particular topic that reflects the activity that she wants the user to complete: **Apply for a gold card**.
 She then clicks **Save**.
 Now, every time that an app user completes the activity of applying for a gold card, the conversion will display +1 on the data bar.

 #### Set multiple statuses for service goals

 The visitor journey for any given service activity, or topic, usually consists of multiple stages.
 To be able to define more than one stage as a success, your developer will map each of the stages in your customer’s journey to the statuses defined in LiveEngage.
 Then, once the stages are mapped to statuses, you can decide which one or more of the statuses is considered a success, or a conversion.

-For example, when a customer applies for a loan, the stages of applying for a loan (the topic) will be assigned statuses such as, in progress, not approved, missing details, pending or resolved.
-You can select more than one of the statuses and define each one as a success within the process, e.g., pending and resolved.
+For example, when a customer applies for a loan, the stages of applying for a loan (the topic) will be assigned statuses such as, In progress, Not approved, Missing details, etc. You can select more than one of the statuses and define each one as a success within the process, e.g., pending and resolved.

 Furthermore, you can define multiple statuses for more than one topic simultaneously.
 This gives you more flexibility in determining how to define a successful visitor journey.

 Each of the boxes relates to one status; Status #1, etc. Within each status box, a topic, or topics, have been selected.
 Once one of the topics reaches one of its selected status(es), the goal is considered reached.
-Here’s an example:

 ### 3. Generate leads goal